zenhighzer/botifi/README.md

 - Invite your own bot to your discord server and let him set the wifi-password in a unifi-environment.
 - This is useful to allow other people like my wife to set the kid´s wifi-password without accessing unifi-controller directly :)
-- The python-script will check the provided password for complexicity (length, upper/lowercase, numbers and special chars) and finally compares to well-known-passwords in a (german) dictionary.
+- The python-script will check the provided password for complexicity (length, upper/lowercase, numbers and special chars, umlauts) and finally compares to well-known-passwords in a (german) dictionary.
 - if password-check is satisfied, the bot will update the wifi´s password.

 ![grafik](https://github.com/user-attachments/assets/388b4844-890d-4260-81ae-a3094d9a06a2)